34j/vscode-python-extension-cookiecutter/README.md

 5. Modify 4 braces (`[], [], [], []`) in `src/extension.ts`.
 6. Debug by pressing `F5` and check if it properly works.
 7. Modify "keywords" in package.json.
 (Optional)
-8. `git add -A && git commit -m "feat:
+8. `git add -A && git commit -m "feat: Initial Release"`

 ## License Notes